rystsov/fast-jepsen/README.md

 Jepsen runs on a single control node using multithreading to simulate multiple clients.
 So we can use its time as absolute time.
 Edges `2`, `3`, `5` are co-directed with time because they represent causal relations.
 With linearizability a read is required to return at least the most recent confirmed write known on the moment the read started, it also implies that `4` is co-directed with time so we can check the absence of cycles as time flows (online):

-  1. Sort all the events by time.
+  1. Sort all the events (history) by time.
   2. The set of all observed writes and their dependencies (in a CAS sense) must form a chain leading to the initial value.
 On start, the chain consists only the initial value.
   3. Process events one-by-one.
   4. On observation of a value (end of a read or a write):